 The Math Assessment module will be part of Virtual Orientation for the foreseeable future.
 All students who are required to complete the assessment (see above section) AND students who elect to complete the assessment to improve their initial math placement will be enrolled in the Math Assessment module AFTER completing the Orientation Module.
 Both modules must be complete BEFORE scheduling an advising appointment with the faculty advisor.
-Look for details in the Virtual Orientation email sent to all students registered for Orientation, starting in late June.
+Learn more about Orientation.

 Preparing for the Mathematics Assessment

 The use of calculators is not allowed on the Mathematics Assessment.

 Below is a list of topics that could be covered on the exam.
 It is in the students’ best interest to review these topics without the use of a calculator prior to taking the exam to ensure the most accurate assessment of mathematical knowledge.